 We then hit Tennessee on the way we stopped at a welcome center, still very pretty in the mountains.

-That night we slept in Johnson City now and Efram went to his appointment.
+That night we slept in Johnson City and Efram went to his appointment.
 I stayed in the hotel, an Embassy Suites something like that.
-I just walked around and visited the local liquor store, which there are apparently many in Tennessee and bought a bottle of Kentucky bourbon in Tennessee, and as an aside, it is cheaper at Total Wine here in Miami.
+I just walked around and visited the local liquor store, which there are many in Tennessee.
+I bought a bottle of Kentucky bourbon in Tennessee, and as an aside, it is cheaper at Total Wine here in Miami.

 Now –story within a story – or a segue – then a revert to the trip.

-On the way up, in South Carolina, we saw as we were driving (obviously North) and on the of West side of the road, we saw, in rolling hills a Valley.
+On the way up, in South Carolina, we saw as we were driving (obviously North) and on the of West side of the road in rolling hills, a Valley.
 There was a deserted cabin and these mounds around it smack dab in the middle this Dell.
 It was a good time in the afternoon, with the sun descending, there was a softer, directional light, with the cabin in the center, and these small mounds of grass, with the light reflecting off.
 We made a U-turn.

 Up until now, I was just going out with the Leica camera SL2, just shooting things at random.
 It is a fantastic camera, the in-body stabilization is incredible.
 I, mean for me I can shoot at 1/15th of a second.
 I don’t usually intend to, but I do default to an aperture priority and they come out textbook sharp.
 Now as this was a real photo opportunity, we decided that let’s take out the tech camera.
 We popped open the back of the car, took out the tripod checked the cameras.
 As I started walking, there was this terrible underbrush, it was exceptionally low, I would say not more than between 6 inches and maybe foot and a half to two feet.
 Just to give this real meaning, we are talking like from your ankles to your knees and this is especially important because, they were the sharpest thorns of everything I’ve ever experienced, I mean it was just like walking through , a field of razors blades.
 Of course, I was wearing shorts, and not high socks.
 I had lots of cuts on my legs, you need to remember to pack Neosporin.